Did you know that up to 80 per cent of the world’s blindness is avoidable?

 Bringing this figure down has become a life mission for one pioneering professor.

-An ophthalmologist based in the UK, Professor Peter Scanlon has been working for over 20 years to battle one of the leading causes of avoidable blindness – diabetic retinopathy (DR), a disease in which small blood vessels inside the retina are damaged due to diabetes.
+An ophthalmologist based in the UK, Professor Peter Scanlon (pictured above) has been working for over 20 years to battle one of the leading causes of avoidable blindness – diabetic retinopathy (DR), a disease in which small blood vessels inside the retina are damaged due to diabetes.
 If untreated, it can lead to vision loss.

 Peter has helped remove DR as the leading cause of blindness in working age people in England, something which hasn’t been done anywhere else except Iceland.